hnucamendi/codingCheatSheet/JavaScript/README.md

 # Objects

 Objects in JavaScript hold a collection of properties, we define our properties in objects in `key pair` values.
-The key being the identifier, and the value being the properties value.
-We can add primitive variables, functions, or other objects inside as valid properties.
+The key is the identifier, and the value is the property value.
+We can add primitive variables, functions, or other objects as valid properties.
 When we define a function inside of a method, we call that a Method, instead of a Function.

 ## Defining an Object